Schenectady Smart City Advisory Commission Roadmap

 In order to best understand how each of our Smart City initiatives stand up against these goals, we include a roadmap focus chart, which demonstrates how many goals are being focused on throughout the course of the project.
 The below examples illustrate how the roadmap focus section can be interpreted.
 In example “A”, all circles with colors correlating to the above 10 roadmap goals have been filled in indicating that project “A” goals focus on all roadmap targets.
 In example “B”, roadmap goals 3, 6, 7, 8 and 10 have been filled in indicating the corresponding targets of project “B”.
-It is important to note that the number of goals a project focuses on does not necessarily correlate with the project’s value; it simply identifies which roadmap goals the project is focused on.
+It is important to note that the number of goals a project focuses on does not necessarily correlate with the project’s value; it simply identifies which roadmap goals on which the project is focused.

-Stage 1: The project is currently in a planning phase which may include tasks such as forming partnerships, identifying key goals of the project or performing preliminary work as required.
+Stage 1: The project is currently in a planning phase, which may include tasks such as forming partnerships, identifying key goals of the project or performing preliminary work as required.

-Stage 2: The project is currently in an execution phase which may include tasks such as carrying out pre-identified phases of a project, overcoming unforeseen hurdles or required planning.
+Stage 2: The project is currently in an execution phase, which may include tasks such as carrying out pre-identified phases of a project, overcoming unforeseen hurdles or required planning.

-Stage 3: The project is in a completion phase which may include tasks such as monitoring performance, gathering post-project data or submitting documentation to required parties.
+Stage 3: The project is in a completion phase, which may include tasks such as monitoring performance, gathering post-project data or submitting documentation to required parties.